PoisotLab/ms_betacov_mapping/README.md

 mechanisms by which the exchange of viruses occurs between species, is largely affected by the local environmental conditions and environmental change.

-Bats are important reservoir hosts for different classes of microorganisms, many of which a threat to human health [@Letko2020BatVir; @VanBrussel2022ZooDis].
-Chiropterans emerged around 64 million years ago and are one of the most diverse mammalian orders, with an estimated richness of more than 1400 species [@Peixoto2018SynEco; @Simmons2020BatSpe].
-They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to human [@Kasso2013EcoEco].
-For example, bats are an essential component of many seed-dispersal networks [@Mello2011MisPar].
-Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt;
-@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf].
-Because bats are globally distributed and have a long evolutionary history, phylogeographic and biogeographic approaches are required to shed light on the contemporary distribution of coevolutionary processes between bats and the pathogens they host.
-Not all areas in which bats, viruses, and human are co-occuring are facing a risk of spillover towards human populations, and the areas in which this risk exist may not be facing risks of the same nature and magnitude.

 There are several factors that drive changes in the diversity of bats [@Alves2018GeoVar], but human activities' effects on the ecosystem (like